ligolang/ligo-mirror/vendors/LexerLib/README.md

-  * A method `mk_string` that makes a string from a thread (it must be provided by the client because only the client knows the implementation of tokens: they are parametric in `Core`).
+  * A method `mk_string` that makes a string from a thread (it must be provided by the client because only the client knows the implementation of tokens, and that can be ascertained by considering that they are type parameters in `Core`.).

-  * A method `mk_eof` that makes a token for the end-of-file characters.
-Again, only the client lexer knows the implementation of the corresponding token.

-  * A method `callback` which is a lexer/scanner (both words are equivalent in this documentation) for tokens other than strings and end-of-file.
+  * A method `callback` which is a lexer/scanner (both words are equivalent in this documentation) for tokens other than strings (as `mk_string` takes care of those).

   * A method `support_string_delimiter` which is a predicate telling whether the character it is given delimits a string.
 This enables